gammapy/gammapy-meetings/dev-meetings/2025/2025-07-25/README.md

 - #5775: BK: Needed for data challenge analysis, we have a bit of time.
 QR: Missing to link output of parser to select observation, one last thing was missing.
 I can finish it.
 QR assigned.

 - #5745: KF explains, can update docstring.
-AS: You could look at tutorial if it satisfies ???
-KF agrees.
+AS: You could look at tutorial if it satisfies the PR.
+KF agrees, and can add links to the tutorial in the docstring.

 - #5737 "Adapt SensitivityEstimator to Cowan approach" : AS, QR discuss it.
-QR: We can do that, a flux point that does it ???.
-AS: Question of documentation. ???
+QR: We can do that, a flux point that does it AS: Question of documentation.
 AS: We need more discussion.
 BK: Add to userguide section for sensitivity computation.
 AS: Pointsource tutorial (CTA 1d)?
 Agree that flux point is not well exposed.
 BK: It is not 1D, can be 3D, we need upgrade in the documentation.
 Show what are statistical differences, what is the physical meaning.
 AS: Not a tutorial but userguide.
 BK: It is in the middle, I think we need a dedicated documentation here.
 AS: Put it to 2.0 if someone has time to put documentation in, no one assigned.
-QK: We could make new class Joint Sensitivity/Fluxpoint (???)
-Estimator?
+QK: We could make new class Joint Sensitivity Estimator?
+That would combine the steps to do this.
+Currently it is tied with points estimators.
 AS: Question of documentation.

 - #5728: AS: More or less necessary.
-QR: PR for 2.1 ???
+QR: PR moved to 2.1, need time for proper reviews.

 - #5713 "Adapt reoptimize option for FluxPointEstimator":  AS,QR discuss.
 Expose in doc that user can config. parameters to fit before running estimator.
 AS comments in Issue.